Mirjam Kotwick

 Bio/Description

 I studied classical philology at the Ludwig-Maximilians-Universität in Munich, Germany, where I was a member of the Munich School of Ancient Philosophy during my doctoral work.
-Before joining Princeton in 2020, I held a DAAD post-doctoral fellowship at the University of Michigan, taught at the New School for Social Research in New York for three years, and at the University of Cincinnati for one year.
+Before joining Princeton in 2020, I taught at the New School for Social Research in New York and the University of Cincinnati.

-I teach undergraduate courses in Greek language and literature and topics in classical thought, and graduate courses in ancient philosophy.
-I am interested in bridging classics and philosophy and believe that both can learn from each other.
-This view shapes my teaching and research, and I am excited to work with students who are open to this approach.
+I teach undergraduate courses in Greek language and literature, classical thought and philosophy, and graduate courses in ancient philosophy and literature.
+My teaching, like my research, bridges classics and philosophy and I am excited to work with students who are open to this approach.